alexellis/minio-gauge/README.md

 # minio-gauge
-A Minio pressure gauge with the Raspberry Pi and Blinkt! from Pimoroni, see in real-time how busy your cloud storage is.
+A Minio pressure gauge with the Raspberry Pi and Blinkt! from Pimoroni, see in real-time how busy your S3 cloud storage is.

+You can run Minio on the cloud, on premesis or even on a Raspberry Pi, just configure the webhooks to fire into the Raspberry Pi.
+That way it can track the activity in Redis (low latency) and then display the colours as things ramp up.

 This project runs under Docker and has three components: